itssanat/panache/README.md

 # panache
-It is an online video player application for desktop.
+It is a online video player application for desktop.

-This project is under development.
+This project is under developement, wait for update...